Nogbit/sfxui/README.md

 ## Contributing

-Sure if you like, use the npm scripts to get going, `npm run dev` serves up a watched `html/dev/.html` which is actually `build/dist/sfxui.html`.
+Sure if you like, use the npm scripts to get going, `npm run dev` serves up a watched `html/dev.html`.
 There are of course integrated tests as well in `test/spec`.
 Much more to come here as this library grows more mature.